Any time you're Lambeth way

 'Martha Tyler is the woman right in the middle of the photo above with her arm raised into a fist.
 The man dancing with Miss Dipper is Billy Pease (who was the father-in-law of the woman scrubbing the step).'

-The side road in the back of the picture is yet again Wake Street / King Street.
+The side road behind Billy's pitch is yet again Wake Street / King Street.

 It would be familiar view to Charles Partleton (1839-1916) and his family because in 1871 they lived in this very road, at number 43: